 Why implement Random Drug Testing?

-Besides the obvious answer of reducing accidents?
-Drug users tend to take more sick days and their turnover is usually higher.
+Drug users tend to take more sick days and their turnover rate is usually higher.
 If employees are high, productivity is usually low.
 All of this costs your company thousands.

 Without a random drug testing policy, you can’t be sure your employees are safe.
 You reduce costs and liability significantly when you implement random drug testing.